Grand Lodge of Illinois

 The Grand Lodge of Illinois, officially The Most Worshipful Grand Lodge of Ancient Free and Accepted Masons of the State of Illinois, is the premier masonic organization in the state of Illinois encompassing more than 460 lodges and 57,000 members at the end of 2018.

 History

 The first masonic lodge in the state of Illinois was formed in Kaskaskia.
 The members submitted a petition to the Grand Lodge of Pennsylvania on 1805.

-The Grand Lodge of Illinois was constituted on December 11, 1822 with Shadrach Bond serving as the first Grand Master.
+The first Grand Lodge of Illinois was organized in 1822, with Shadrach Bond, the state's first governor, serving as its first Grand Master.
+The organization ceased operations in 1827, during a period of widespread anti-Masonic sentiment in the United States.
+Although some individual lodges may have continued operating for a time, Illinois no longer had a functioning Grand Lodge; the Grand Lodge's own history states that Western Star Lodge, one of the state's earliest lodges, probably ceased to exist sometime between 1829 and 1835.